Due before the start of lecture on March 3, 2026.

 If the array were sorted using Shell sort, what would the array look like after the initial phase of the algorithm, if you assume that it uses an increment of 3?
 (The method presented in lecture would start with an increment of 7, but you should assume that it uses an increment of 3 instead.)

-If the array were sorted using bubble sort, what would the array look like after the second pass of the algorithm?
+If the array were sorted using bubble sort, what would the array look like after the third pass of the algorithm?

-If the array were sorted using the version of quicksort presented in lecture, what would the array look like after the second call to the partition method?
+If the array were sorted using the version of quicksort presented in lecture, what would the array look like after the initial partitioning phase?

 If the array were sorted using radix sort, what would the array look like after the initial pass of the algorithm?